CodyCodes95/terminal_assessment/README.md

 - any dependencies required by the application to operate
 - any system/hardware requirements
 - how to use any command line arguments made for the application

+**Required Programs**

+<li> Ruby
+<li> Bundler

+**Instructions**

+Ensure all files remain in the same directory.
+Navigate to the directory in your terminal.
+Before running the application, you will need to run the `bundle install` command.
+Once ran, all dependencies will be installed allowing the program to run.
+Running `ruby main.rb` will run the main program.

+**Arguments**

+`ruby main.rb -admin` : Run the admin section of the app `ruby main.rb -help` : Displays app specific instructions.